dev-ev/isobaric-prot-wf-r/README.md

 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1-8.png)

-The classic way to compare two groups at a time is the Student's t-test.
+The classic way to compare levels in two groups is the Student's t-test.<br>
 Let's compare the *met6* knockouts and *his4* knockouts as an example:
 ```r
 calc_ttest <- function(df, groupping, gr1, gr2, maxAdjP, minFC) {